Poyut/BotNewEgg/README.md

 - You need to install python. https://www.python.org/downloads/

 - For running the script, open a command prompt in the actual folder and write : python .\scalperNewEgg.py

+# New maintenance

+- The bot have a graphic interface now

+- Run it by taping " python .\app.py " in the command prompt

+- There's 3 input field (paypal email, paypal password, newegg item url) and a start button